Cold Plunges For Muscle Recovery: Why They Work

 1. Reduced Inflammation

-Hard training causes tiny muscle tears that lead to soreness and fatigue.
-Cold plunges help reduce inflammation and speed up healing.
+Hard training causes tiny tears in your muscle fibers.
+This leads to inflammation, soreness, and fatigue.
+Cold plunges help reduce that inflammation, speeding up the healing process.

 2. Boosted Circulation